Text or Call Today! (423) 899-1112

 What to Expect from A Root Canal…

-Here at McOmie Family Dentistry both Dr. Mark McOmie routinely do root canals.
+Here at McOmie Family Dentistry, Dr. Mark McOmie routinely does root canals.
 We do root canals on anterior teeth, bicuspids, and molars.
-We do on a normal day from 3-5 root canals at our office.
-Root canals are not painful during the procedure you should not feel any discomfort at all.
-If you do we stop and get the tooth properly numb so you don’t feel anything.
+On a normal day at our office, we do 3-5 root canals.
+Root canals are not painful during the procedure and you should not feel any discomfort at all.
+If you do, we stop and get the tooth properly numb so you don’t feel anything.
 There is no reason to hurt while at the dentist.
 Root canals can take as little as 15 minutes and up to one hour.
 On a posterior tooth usually, we do the root canal, core build-up, and a crown in under one hour.
-That way at the next visit it is just to cement the crown, which usually takes about 15 minutes and you don’t have to get numb.
+That way the next visit is just to cement the crown, which usually takes about 15 minutes without you needing to be numb.

 We use the latest in technology to make your experience the least traumatic as possible.
-For example, we use an instrument called an apex locator, it can help find the apex of a root which is required when doing a root canal.
-We know you don’t know what that means and we won’t bore you with the details.
+For example, we use an instrument called an apex locator, which can help find the apex of a root required when doing a root canal.
+We know you probably don’t know what that means, so we won’t bore you with the details.
 Before this instrument, it was common to take 45 minutes to find the apex of the root.
-Now with this instrument, we find the apex in less than 30 seconds.
+But now with this instrument, we can find the apex in less than 30 seconds.
 Taking 45 minutes and turning it into 30 seconds of treatment is just one of many examples of how this procedure has become much easier on the patient than it used to be.

-Root canals are almost always done in one visit at McOmie Family Dentistry.
-We have been doing it this way for nearly 20 years.
+Root canals are almost always done in one visit at McOmie Family Dentistry, and we have been doing it this way for nearly 20 years.
 We find that we have greater success with less pain to our patients when we do the entire procedure in one sitting.
 We have the skill to do root canals at a high quality, in a short amount of time with no pain.

 When we do root canals we always use what is called a rubber dam.
-As explained in the video above the goal of a root canal is to clean the bacteria out of the hollow space in the middle of the tooth.
-We don’t want the bacteria and the rinses in your mouth.
+As explained in the video above, the goal of a root canal is to clean the bacteria out of the hollow space in the middle of the tooth.
+We don’t want the bacteria or the rinses in your mouth.
 The files used to clean the tooth out are very very small.
 A rubber dam is used for safety during a root canal.
 If we drop a file the rubber dam keeps you from swallowing it.
-Often times when we have a patient with a toothache that is new to our practice and we pull out the rubber dam they ask what it is.
+Oftentimes when we have a patient with a toothache that is new to our practice and we pull out the rubber dam, they ask what it is.
 It is nothing to worry about and fits around the tooth with minimal effort and no discomfort.

 All root canals are done under magnification and special lights to help us see everything we need to see.
-These don’t touch the patient or really get near the patient but it can look a little weird.
-Again as with the other things, it is to help us do the highest quality of dentistry while keeping our patient’s comfort optimal.
+These don’t touch the patient or really get near the patient, but it can look a little weird.
+Again as with everything else, it helps us do the highest quality of dentistry while keeping our patient’s comfort optimal.

 Keep Those Teeth Healthy!

 Remember that preventing the problem is always better than needing a solution!
-Healthy teeth don’t need root canals, so keep brushing twice a day and flossing daily, and cut back on sugary drinks so that your teeth will stay healthy!
-If you do have a tooth problem remember, most problems with teeth can be fixed without a root canal or pulling the tooth.
-If you do need a root canal we can help turn that mountain into a molehill.
+Healthy teeth don’t need root canals, so keep brushing twice a day and flossing daily, and cut back on sugary drinks so that your teeth stay healthy!
+If you do have a tooth problem, remember, most problems with teeth can be fixed without a root canal or pulling the tooth.
+If you do need a root canal, however, we can help turn that mountain into a molehill.
 It will be easier than you think, promise!

 You May Also Like…